Last Updated on

 Our Verdict On The Trailseeker 8×42 Binoculars

 If you did want ED glass, you’ll have to chalk up the extra cash for the Celestron Granite Series binoculars.
-It’s fancy, schmancy, and pimped out with coatings that you’ll only see on very high-end optics.
+It’s very fancy and pimped out with coatings that you’ll only see on very high-end optics.

 Celestron has certainly expanded their vision to include terrestrial-viewing hunters with their binoculars.
 You don’t need a big-ticket brand to have ingenuity and advanced technology on your side, you just need Celestron.